Are you planning a trip through Bowling Green, Kentucky?

 Flying in?
 The nearest major airport is Nashville International Airport in Tennessee.
 It’s about an hour’s drive from Bowling Green.
 We like AirfareWatchdog to compare fares from major airlines.
 Then book directly with the airline, rather than a 3rd party site.
 Find out why HERE.

 Need a rental car?
 The easiest way to get around Bowling Green is to drive your own car.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.
 Read my tips for getting the best price on your rental car HERE.